Marley-C-Robinson-99/Histone-4-Occupancy-Classification/README.md

 >     - My best model lost by roughly 4 points

 ## Future Iterations:
 > For any future iterations I would like to further develop my ANN models to try and minimize the prevalent overfitting issue present in my ANN models.
 I would like to try different vector lengths instead of 3 and 6 and would try to maximize model preformance with further tinkering with model hyperparameters.
+Additionally, I woould like to try and use more NLP techniques to create n-grams k-merized vector combinations of varying lengths.

 ## Reproduce This Project: